 For several years, representatives from the trade association members of the Genesis Senate have met twice a year with representatives of the Greater London Agency of the Bank of England to discuss economic and business conditions affecting the SME sector.

 These meetings form part of the overall information gathering the Bank undertakes on behalf of the Monetary Policy Committee to inform its quarterly decisions on setting interest rates.

-Once each Parliamentary session, Genesis organises a breakfast in the House of Commons for the benefit of Senate Members.
+Three times each Parliamentary session, Genesis organizes a breakfast in the House of Commons for the benefit of Senate Members.
 The guest speakers are usually drawn from senior Members of the Government Front Bench or Opposition Benches responsible for the SME Sector.

-Senate meetings also provide the opportunity for external agencies and others to make presentations or present research papers which may of interest and benefit to Senate members and their own memberships.
+Senate meetings also provide the opportunity for external agencies and others to make presentations or speak to research papers which may of interest and benefit to Senate members and their own memberships.

 From time to time, Genesis will also hold conferences and seminars on ‘hot topics’ relevant to the SME sector.
 A recent example has been a conference on alternatives methods of raising finance.